Orthodontics

 Patients Seeking Long-Term Functional Correction

 Some patients prioritize lasting functional results over temporary cosmetic improvements.
-For those with structural misalignment, dental straightening surgery offers a permanent solution improving chewing, speech, and jaw joint health.
-Unlike repeated orthodontic treatments, surgical dental correction stabilizes jaw position definitively.
-Patients motivated by long-term function often find that teeth straightening surgery is the most effective and cost-efficient investment in their overall oral health and daily well-being.
+For structural misalignment, dental straightening surgery offers a permanent solution.
+It improves chewing, speech, and jaw joint health.

 Types of Dental Straightening Surgery Explained